MarkkusBoi/fudge/README.md

 ## Why
 I want to try my hand a writing a game engine of some sort.
 The primary goal is to help me grow as a developer.

+## What I'm currently working on
+I am currently working on:
+ - [ ] Creating design documents for engine architecture
+ - [ ] Creating a window with SDL